green-code-initiative/ecoCode-common/doc/INSTALL.md

 #### Why change these variables ?

 We can check expiration date with `gpg --list-keys` command.
-Current keys are valid until 2026-08-07.
+Current keys are valid until **2026-08-07**.
 If we want to upgrade these keys, we need to generate new ones and reconfigure Github Secrets.

 #### How to generate new values and update Github Secrets ?

-1. Generate new keys with `gpg --gen-key` command : we need to give passphrase
+1. Generate new keys with `gpg --gen-key` command : we need to give a passphrase (you can give old one)
 2. Send public key to keyserver with `gpg --keyserver keyserver.ubuntu.com --send-keys <MY_PUBLIC_KEY>` command
 3. Check and get public key from keyserver with `gpg --keyserver keyserver.ubuntu.com --recv-keys <MY_PUBLIC_KEY>` command
 4. Export private key to a local `private.pgp` file with `gpg --output private.pgp --armor --export-secret-key "<MY_PUBLIC_KEY>"`